Indie – Independent. Self-motivated. Creative.

-Game – Video Game, PC Game, and the like
+Game – Video Game, Mobile App, and the like

 The Indie Game Magazine was originally a print and digital magazine which was started in October 2008 by Mike Gnade.
 It was the great initial surge of support from indie game developers and readers that led to The Indie Game Magazine evolving into a bi-monthly digital and print magazine.
 After about 18 months of steady growth and a successful ‘Pay-What-You-Want’ Promotion, the founders of IGM felt that it was time for an upgrade.